somefunAgba/NLSIG-COVID19Lab/README.md

 ### GUI
-First, provided is a MATLAB APP to allow easy use.
+First, provided is a MATLAB APP to allow for easy use.

 ![GUI Layout showing the Total Cummulative Infections of the World. \label{fig:wdcgui}](osspaper/wdcgui.png)